Microsoft Corp (MSFT)'s Winning Formula: Financial Metrics and C

 Growth Rank Breakdown

 Ranked highly in Growth, Microsoft Corp demonstrates a strong commitment to expanding its business.
-The company's 3-Year Revenue Growth Rate is 15.1%, which outperforms better than 64.75% of 2414 companies in the Software industry.
-Moreover, Microsoft Corp has seen a robust increase in its earnings before interest, taxes, depreciation, and amortization (EBITDA) over the past few years.
-Specifically, the three-year growth rate stands at 16.5, and the rate over the past five years is 18.5.
+The company's 3-Year Revenue Growth Rate is 15.1%, which outperforms better than 64.9% of companies in the Software industry.
+Moreover, Microsoft Corp has seen a robust increase in its earnings before interest, taxes, depreciation, and amortization (EBITDA) over the past few years, with a three-year growth rate of 16.5 and a five-year rate of 18.5.
 This trend accentuates the company's continued capability to drive growth.

 This article, generated by GuruFocus, is designed to provide general insights and is not tailored financial advice.
 Our commentary is rooted in historical data and analyst projections, utilizing an impartial methodology, and is not intended to serve as specific investment guidance.
 It does not formulate a recommendation to purchase or divest any stock and does not consider individual investment objectives or financial circumstances.
 Our objective is to deliver long-term, fundamental data-driven analysis.
 Be aware that our analysis might not incorporate the most recent, price-sensitive company announcements or qualitative information.
 GuruFocus holds no position in the stocks mentioned herein.